mobicom24/RF-Diffusion/README.md

 ### 1.2 FMCW Data Generation

-By executing the following code, you will generate FMCW data, and the corresponding average SSIM (Structural Similarity Index measure) will be displayed in the command line.
+By executing the following code, you will generate FMCW data, and the corresponding average SSIM (Structural Similarity Index Measure) and FID (Fréchet Inception Distance) will be displayed in the command line, which matches the values reported in section 6.2: Overall Generation Quality of the paper.

 ```python
 python3 inference.py --task_id 1